CT-Data-Collaborative/pytest-ctdata-datapackage/README.rst

 You can install "pytest-ctdata-datapackage" via `pip`_ from `Github`_::

-    $ pip install -e git+https://github.com/CT-Data-Collaborative/pytest-ctdata-datatest#egg=pytest-ctdata-datapackage
+:bash:`$ pip install -e git+https://github.com/CT-Data-Collaborative/pytest-ctdata-datapackage#egg=pytest-ctdata -datapackage`

 Usage
 -----

 This plugin loads and structures a CTData CKAN dataset for value and structure testing.
-It is designed to be used alongside `CTData Dataset Cookiecutter`_
+It is designed to be used alongside `CTData Dataset Cookiecutter`_.

+The plugin makes a few assumptions about the structure and organization of your data.
+It assumes that the root of your directory will contain a :code:`datapackage.json` and the presence of only one resource file.
+This is more strict that the requirements imposed by the Tabular Data Package standards and stems from how we publish and display data.

-In either your test file or your conftest file, set `METADATA_FILE` to be the path to the dataset YAML file.
-The plugin will load, parse and set up a number of fixtures that can be used to run basic and more complex tests.
+Using the :code:`datapackage.json`, the plugin will set up a number of fixtures that can then be used to run some basic tests against the final data set.
+Our cookiecutter plugin contains a testing file that includes a number of standard tests.

+Most data published by CTData is associated with a limited set of geographies.
+Specifically:

+* Town/City
+* School District
+* County

+When we publish data, we follow a number of conventions that impact data set testing.

+1. All geographic entities are represented in the raw data file, even if no data is available.
+We consider the absence of data to be a meaningful data point itself and so we back fill our data files to communicate this.
+We usually indicate the absence of data by setting the :code:`Value` field to be :code:`-9999`.

+2. All combinations of variables should be present.
+This follows, from #1, in that if we choose to present a given disaggregation that is not uniformally available, we will communicate this by setting the :code:`Value` field to be :code:`-9999`.

 Provided fixtures include:

 * metadata - a dict representing the parsed datapackage.json file
+* dataset - a list of dicts representing the parsed tidy data file
 * spotchecks - a list of lookup keys and expected value
-* dataset - a list of dicts representing the parsed tidy data file
 * geographies - a list of geographical entities present in data
 * domain - a boolean representing check that dataset domain is valid
 * years - a list of the years as specified in the metadata